Serves: 10 servings

 1 (1 lb) bag pre-cooked frozen Italian-style meatballs (about 32 meatballs)

 1 (24 oz) jar meatless spaghetti sauce

 1 (8 oz) box spaghetti noodles, uncooked

 1 (15 oz) jar light Alfredo sauce

 - Spray crock-pot with non-stick cooking spray.

-- Sprinkle 2 cups of shredded cheese on top of spaghetti, and cover with Alfredo sauce.
+- Sprinkle 2 cups of shredded cheese on top of spaghetti, and cover with light Alfredo sauce.

 - Add remaining spaghetti sauce, making sure spaghetti is completely covered.

 - Arrange remaining meatballs on the sauce.

 - Top with remaining 1 cup of shredded cheese.